DanilGolikov/JmeterNamesTemplater/README.md

 Actions - `skip`, `counterCommands`, `putVar`, `template`, `counterCommands`</br>
 Actions are executed only when all specified conditions are true</br>
 Conditions and actions can be combined in any way, but it's important to note that conditions work on an AND basis, meaning cond AND cond</br>
-In the logs, with the `debugPrintConditionsResult = true`, мflag, you can see that the condition types not specified in the block are marked as true.
+In the logs, with the `debugPrintConditionsResult = true`, flag, you can see that the condition types not specified in the block are marked as true.
 This is necessary for the logic to work properly</br>
 Actions Description:</br>
     - `skip` - If true, no actions are performed on the element.
 Other actions are also not executed</br>
     - `putVar` - Creates or modifies a variable.
 Modifiers like `global.`, `parent.`, ....</br>